Blinkinlabs/PatternPaint/README.md

       &lt;/item&gt;
       </pre>

-2. The description and features should (probably) be the same for both OS X and Windows, so they can be created once and then copied into both files.
+2. The description and features should (probably) be the same for both macOS and Windows, so they can be created once and then copied into both files.
 The file links and lengths will need to be modified independently.

 3. TODO: Test locally?